Hidden Fees in EOR Contracts — What to Look for Before Signing

 Benefits administration fees

-Offboarding fees
+Offboarding and termination fees

 Minimum billing commitments

-Auto-renewal and notice periods
+Auto-renewal and notice period traps

 Annual price escalation clauses